 Each village has communal laundry facilities with washers and dryers where you can wash and dry your clothes.
-Laundry tokens can be purchased at the village reception to operate the machines.
-Past students have reported that doing laundry is expensive and machines are much smaller.
+Buy laundry tokens can at the village reception to operate the machines.
+Past students report that doing laundry is expensive and machines are much smaller.
 You should expect to pay \$6-7 per load.
 To save money, you can purchase a laundry package for one load of laundry/week ahead of time, which will be cheaper in the long run.